Friday, June 17, 2011

 Perhaps Saint Anthony looked out for them; I don’t know.
 I do not believe they qualify as the lost; but perhaps as travelers they would have fallen under his purview.

-But today, on Saint Anthony’s feast day, I’m remembering them—the young man I last saw, with his older brothers, playing like otters in a motel pool on a summer night in Portland 25 years ago, & the baby I only visualized in my prayers.
+But today, on Saint Anthony’s feast day, I’m remembering them—the young man I last saw, with his older brothers, playing like otters in a motel pool on a summer night in Portland 25 years ago, and the baby I only visualized in my prayers.